 Forgiveness?
 Love?
 Grace?
 Peace?
 God’s Son?
 Lord Jesus?
 Words swimming in my head.
 Concepts I had previously murdered in my heart.
 These were sweet characteristics borne only by the weak.
 Nonsense!
 Rubbish!

 Yet, there he stood.
 Arms unbound.
 Willingly approaching, embracing, and forgiving his executioner.
 Knowing what was about to happen.
 Exuding strength, not weakness.
 Peace, not fear.
 Acceptance, not resistance.
 What did this old, withered, prisoner know about death that removed its sting?
+How could he be so bold, so brimming with courage, so noble, yes, honorable in the face of imminent death?
 What did he know about the hereafter that banished doubt?
-How could he be so bold, so courageous, so noble, yes, honorable in the face of imminent death?

 For the first time in years, I regret having to do what I’m about to do.
 I would enjoy more time with this weathered, honorable warrior.
 To learn the secret of his resolve, his peace.
-To understand his compassion, his ability to forgive.
+I’d love to understand his compassion, his ability to forgive.
 To identify the reason for the hope reflected in his eyes.
-To ask how he can kneel so calmly before me, hands clasped in prayer, head bowed, ready and surrendered to my blade.
+Even to ask how he can kneel so calmly before me.
+Hands clasped in prayer, head bowed, ready and surrendered to my blade.

 Yes, there is enough room to swing my sword.
 But somehow, I no longer want to.
 It feels foreign in my hands.
 I cannot see clearly, yet I’m not ashamed of my tears.
 In this man’s presence, it seems okay somehow.
 He understands.
 But I have my orders.

 Please forgive me, worthy warrior.
 His final words, whispered to a realm unseen, still haunt me.